aliftaufik/tictactoe-vanilla/README.md

 # tictactoe-vanilla

-Tictactoe game using vanilla javascript
+A tictactoe game using vanilla javascript.
+You can clone this repo and start the game by accessing index.html without any build setup or host server required.
+Or you can see the live demo [here](https://tictactoe-aliftaufik.netlify.app/).

 ### Development Summary